Juvenile Systemic Lupus Erythematosus

 - High titre positive anti-double stranded (ds) DNA antibody.

-The photograph below shows skin vasculitis in JSLE
+The photographs below show skin vasculitis in JSLE.